 What are the basic concepts of TOSCA?

-TOSCA has the notion of types.
+TOSCA also contains the concept of types.

 How is Cloudify Related to TOSCA?